 Certification Process for Tier 1 Pathway Applications.

 Validation.
 The applicant must seek the services of an Executive Officer accredited verification body to complete a pathway validation as specified in section 95500.
 A positive or qualified positive validation statement must be received by the Executive Officer from the verification body in order for CARB's completeness review, evaluation, and certification of the pathway application to proceed.
 In cases where a single applicant or a joint applicant does not complete validation, the application will be denied without prejudice.
-In cases where an applicant cannot complete validation within six months of submitting an application or receives an adverse validation statement, the application will be denied without prejudice.
+In cases where validation cannot be completed within six months of the verification body receiving the application from CARB or an applicant receives an adverse validation statement, the application will be denied without prejudice.
+Fuel pathway applicants whose applications are denied without prejudice may submit new applications with the most current operational data pursuant to section 95488.6(a)(1).

 Completeness Review.
-Upon receipt of a positive or qualified positive validation statement, the Executive Officer will conduct a completeness review of the Tier selection to ensure the pathway meets the requirements for Tier 1, and evaluate if the inputs to the Simplified CI Calculator are complete.
+Upon receipt of a positive or qualified positive validation statement, the Executive Officer will conduct a completeness review of the Tier selection to ensure the pathway meets the requirements for Tier 1, and evaluate if the inputs to the Tier 1 CI Calculator are complete.

 Application Complete.
-If the Executive Officer deems complete the applicant's Simplified CI Calculator and supplemental information, the fuel pathway applicant shall be notified as such.
+If the Executive Officer deems complete the applicant's Tier 1 CI Calculator and supplemental information, the fuel pathway applicant shall be notified as such.
+The application deemed complete quarter is the quarter in which the application is returned by the verification body to the Executive Officer after the completion of validation with a positive or qualified positive statement.

 Application Incomplete.
-If the Executive Officer deems the Simplified CI Calculator and supplemental information incomplete, the Executive Officer will reject the pathway application without prejudice and inform the fuel pathway applicant of the rationale for rejection.
+If the Executive Officer deems the Tier 1 CI Calculator and supplemental information incomplete, the Executive Officer will reject the pathway application without prejudice and inform the fuel pathway applicant of the rationale for rejection.
 Applicants whose applications are rejected may submit a new application that addresses deficiencies highlighted during the earlier review.

 Certification.
 The Executive Officer may certify or reject a pathway application.